Importing contacts using the Import Bulk tool

 Review our video tutorial on Importing Contacts, or keep scrolling for step-by-step instructions:

-Important: When creating a text or CSV file, make sure to include one of the primary identifiers: email address, mobile phone number, or DailyStory Id.
+Important: When creating a text or CSV file, make sure to include at least one of the primary identifiers such as email address, mobile phone number, or a DailyStory Id.

-When using a CSV file, each contact information set should be entered on a new row, while each information should be separated into cells.
+1. In your CSV file, check for column headings and be sure each contact information set is entered on a new row, while each information should be separated into cells.
 See the following example.

 Note: If you have existing custom contact fields in your system, these fields will also be available in the mapping field options.
 For more information about creating custom contact fields, refer to Custom Contact Fields.

-Map your contacts data to their corresponding contact field.
+1. DailyStory will attempt to map the fields for you, so please double-check it's correct or map your contact data to their corresponding contact field manually.
 You can also choose not to map a field by leaving the Ignore this field option as its corresponding value.

-Tip: Select the Do not import first row check box if you want to exclude the first row containing the labels of your data columns.
+2. Select the First row has column names check box if you want to exclude the first row containing the labels of your data columns.

 Importing non-text data into custom contact fields